Textbook Review, Approval, and Adoption Process

 The policies and procedures for selection of textbooks and instructional materials by the State Textbook and Instructional Materials Quality Commission include the following objectives for selection.

 - To provide a wide variety of materials that will enrich and support the curriculum as defined by the Rules, Regulations, and Minimum Standards of the State Board of Education.

 - To provide materials that will enrich and support the curriculum and personal needs of educators and students.

 - To provide students with a background of information to encourage critical thinking.

 - To place principle above personal opinion and reason above prejudice in the selection of materials of the highest quality in order to assure a comprehensive media collection appropriate for the educators and students.

 The commission evaluates all reviews submitted by the members of the advisory panel for each textbook or any instructional materials proposed for approval.
-The commission also reviews the public comments posted on the department's web site.
+The commission also reviews submitted public comments in accordance with the Adoption Calendar.

 Since 1986, the State Textbook and Instructional Materials Quality Commission has used an advisory panel of expert teachers in each subject area or grade level to advise the commission on book selections.
 This state advisory panel, commonly referred to as the Textbook Review Committee, thoroughly reviews the books and instructional materials submitted.
 New members, with expertise in the subject areas up for adoption, are selected for this committee annually through an application process open to any teacher meeting the qualifications to serve on a local adoption committee, and other experts in the subject area.
 The state advisory panels base their reviews on a textbook and instructional materials screening instrument approved by the State Textbook and Instructional Materials Quality Commission.